Kangaroo Valley Holidays & Travel Guide

 The Ultimate Travel Guide toKangaroo Valley

-Bright green paddocks, dense rainforest and the still, snaking Kangaroo River, for which the village is named after – Kangaroo Valley on the NSW South Coast truly is a delight for weekenders and holidaymakers alike, with most of them coming from Sydney or Melbourne, both a cruisey, two-hour drive away.
-Spend your days here learning its history on a self-guided walking tour, working up a sweat on one of its many nature trails or, in summer, cooling off in its waterfalls Fitzroy Falls or Belmore Falls or one of its many streams or rivers.
+Bright green paddocks, dense rainforest and the still, snaking Kangaroo River, for which the village is named after – Kangaroo Valley on the NSW South Coast truly is a delight for weekenders and holidaymakers alike, with most of them coming from Sydney or Canberra, both a cruisey, two-hour drive away.
+Spend your days here learning its history on a self-guided walking tour, working up a sweat on one of its many nature trails.
+In summer, cool off in the waterfalls Fitzroy Falls and Belmore Falls, or at one of the many local streams and rivers.
 At night, sit outside and admire its starry skies, or curl up indoors by a fire with a glass of red from the region.
 However you spend your time here, you’ll no doubt leave feeling rested and reinvigorated – and maybe even with a pie (or two) to take home.

 Getting to Kangaroo Valley

 The best way to get to Kangaroo Valley is to drive from Sydney or Canberra, both roughly two hours’ away.
 Coming from Sydney?
-For scenic coastal views, not to mention the option for a pit stop in the charming country town of Berry, tack on an extra 20 minutes’ drive time and opt to take the Grand Pacific Drive/M1 instead of the more direct route via Hume Highway/M31.
+For scenic coastal views, not to mention the option for a pit stop in the charming South Coast country town of Berry, tack on an extra 20 minutes’ drive time and opt to take the Grand Pacific Drive instead of the more direct route via the Hume Highway.

 There’s something to be enjoyed in Kangaroo Valley in every season.
 In the winter, its moderately chilly temperatures are ideal for bushwalking, visiting nearby wineries and night-time log fires.
 In summer, swim, kayak or canoe in its river or streams.
 The weather in spring and autumn is temperate, allowing for picturesque scenes of colourful bush flowers springing to life and burnt orange and red leaves littering the ground.